 Fundamental and applied research

-1: We use light from synchrotrons, lasers, high harmonics sources and X-ray free electron lasers to study the fundamentals of molecules and liquids.
+In the research program of Chemical and Bio-Molecular Physics we use light from synchrotrons, lasers, high harmonics sources and X-ray free electron lasers to study the fundamentals of chemical, molecular, and biological systems.
 We investigate the dynamics and structure of free atomic, molecular and cluster species to liquids surfaces and biological samples.

 Atomic structure and dynamics of electrons determines the properties of matter and defines the conditions for physical (optical, electrical, magnetic) and chemical processes.
 A basic understanding – and ultimately control – of the relationship between the atomic structure and dynamics of electrons is therefore a prerequisite for knowledge-based design of new functional materials.
 Such understanding requires studies of the interaction between photons and electrons in atoms, molecules and condensed matter in their natural length (Ångström) and time (atto/femtosecond) scales under real practical conditions.